sdsc-ordes/technical-presentation/src/presentations/presentation-1/includes/intro.md

 ---

-# Why Rust

-## Benefits you get when going on the 🦀 - Journey
+## Benefits You Get on the 🦀 Journey

 A few selling points for `python` programmers.